arbal/starred/README.md

 ## Rust

+- [binserve](https://github.com/mufeedvh/binserve) - A blazingly fast static web server with routing, templating, and security in a single binary you can set up with zero code. :zap::crab:
+- [http](https://github.com/thecoshman/http) - Host These Things Please - a basic http server for hosting a folder fast and simply
 - [tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
 - [dua-cli](https://github.com/Byron/dua-cli) - View disk space usage and delete unwanted data, fast.
 - [tree-sitter](https://github.com/tree-sitter/tree-sitter) - An incremental parsing system for programming tools